What is Band Theory of Metals?

 Sodium has an atomic configuration of 1s2, 2s2, 2p6, 3s1.
 It has one unpaired electron in the 3s orbital.
 The 3s valence atomic orbital of sodium overlaps with another such orbital of the same energy to form molecular orbitals.
 The atomic orbitals continue to combine in same fashion forming a band.
 The energy spread of this band is calculated as the difference in energy between the most strongly bound “bonding orbital” and the highest energy “antibonding orbital”.

-In other cases when the gap between valence band and the conduction band (next higher unoccupied band) is quite high, electrons fail to jump from valence band to the conduction band.
+In other cases when the gap between the valence band and the conduction band (next higher unoccupied band) is quite high, electrons fail to jump from valence band to the conduction band.
 Such compounds show very less or no conductivity.
-For example: glass.
-When the gap between valence band and conduction band is small, some electrons may jump from valence band to conduction band and thus show some conductivity.
-Such substances are known as semiconductors.
-For example: silicon, germanium.

-For detailed discussion on band theory, please visit Byju’s.
+For a detailed discussion on band theory, please visit Byju’s.